Divy1211/IntroToPython/docs/operations.md

 | `#!py %`      | Modulo           | `a%b`        |
 | `#!py **`     | Exponentiation   | `a**b`       |

+!!! question "What is integer division?"
-Note: Integer division gives you the quotient of the division.
+    Integer division gives you the quotient of the division.
 For example: `17/6 = 2.833` but `17//6 = 2`.
 Modulo on the other hand, gives you the remainder of a division.

 ## 2. Relational Operators